AboutMembers and Trustees

 The trust board has full responsibility and control of the multi-academy trust as constituted by its Articles of Association.
 In short, all governance flows from the trust board and serves as the clearing house and ultimate decision-making authority on all matters.
 The trust board is responsible for ensuring that high standards of corporate governance are maintained.
 It will exercise its powers and functions with a view to fulfilling a largely strategic role in the running of its academies.

 Gurinder has significant school governance, business and community experience.
 As well as chair of the trust board, he is the academy council chair at Devonshire Infants and Junior Academies, a governor at a local secondary school and chair at a Sikh faith free school in Leicester.
 Gurinder has also previously chaired an interim executive board and been a management committee member of a pupil referral unit as well as serving as a former Sandwell elected councillor.
 His other community interests include non-executive board member of the West Midlands strategic police and crime board (where he is also a member of the audit committee), a member of Sandwell police independent advisory group, a national executive member of Sikh council UK and a director and trustee of ‘Hope not Hate’, an anti-extremism campaign group and educational charity.
 Gurinder is a director of a long established family business.
+Gurinder was awarded a CBE in 2018 for services to politics.
 Gurinder’s skill set includes marketing/branding, managing director, audit, financial, risk, general management, chair, growth/change management and general non-executive skills.